 - Are there observable “hard passes” (e.g. they never do hardware, only VC-notes etc.)?

 A well-researched, qualified target list dramatically increases your response and conversion rate—and prevents wasted cycles.
+Beware of investors with no mobility experience or funds that only support late-stage rounds.

-Crafting & Tailoring Your EV Pitch
+Crafting Your Electric Vehicle Startup Pitch

 1. Essential Pitch Elements for EV Startups